-- The named pharmacist has, and shall hold, the responsibility for providing the service described within this document and as set out in the Standard Operating Procedure. - Locum pharmacists must be made aware of this service and the procedures, in advance of them providing the cover.
+- The named pharmacist has, and shall hold, the responsibility for providing the service described within this document. - Locum pharmacists must be made aware of this service and the procedures, in advance of them providing the cover.
 All records must be kept up to date and the pharmacist should be aware that they will ultimately be held accountable.
-It shall not be acceptable that a locum be employed in the knowledge that they do not wish to provide the service. - Community Pharmacies must ensure and will be responsible for ensuring that the appropriate arrangements are made to cover the service, and the staff who are employed in its function. - The pharmacy is expected to review its standard operating procedures and the referral pathways for the service on an annual basis. - The pharmacy can demonstrate that staff involved in the provision of the service are competent to deliver this service. - The pharmacy participates in an audit of service provision when requested by the Council and conforms to the required clinical governance and incident management processes as described in the SOP (Appendix A).
+It shall not be acceptable that a locum be employed in the knowledge that they do not wish to provide the service. - Community Pharmacies must ensure and will be responsible for ensuring that the appropriate arrangements are made to cover the service, and the staff who are employed in its function. - The pharmacy is expected to review its standard operating procedures and the referral pathways for the service on an annual basis. - The pharmacy can demonstrate that staff involved in the provision of the service are competent to deliver this service.

+• The pharmacy participates in an audit of service provision when requested by the Council.